Modeling industrial assets - Amazon IoT SiteWise

 Modeling industrial assets

-Amazon IoT SiteWise assets represent the devices in your industrial operation.
+Amazon IoT SiteWise assets representing the devices in an industrial operation.

 An asset can also represent a logical grouping of devices, such as an entire wind farm.
 You can associate assets with other assets to create asset hierarchies that represent complex industrial operations.
-Assets can access the data within their associated child assets so that you can use Amazon IoT SiteWise expressions to calculate aggregate metrics, such as the net power output of a wind farm.
+Assets can access the data within their associated child assets.
+By doing so, you can use Amazon IoT SiteWise expressions to calculate aggregate metrics, such as the net power output of a wind farm.

 After you define your asset models, you can create your industrial assets.
 To create an asset, select an ACTIVE asset model to create an asset from that model.
 Then, you can populate asset-specific information such as data stream aliases and attributes.
 In the preceding diagram, you create three turbine assets from one asset model and then associate data stream aliases like /company/windfarm/3/turbine/7/temperature for each turbine.

-You can also update and delete existing assets and asset models.
+You can also update and delete existing assets, asset models, and component models.
 When you update an asset model, every asset based on that asset model reflects any changes that you make to the underlying model.
+When you update a component model, this applies to every asset based on every asset model that references the component model.